Mackmiller/Capstone/README.md

 ## Data

-- Data scraped in October 2019 from [Naxos Music Library](https://t.me/thecvdbot) using this Python script: [Naxos Python Script](https://www.naxos.com/musicinmovies.asp)
+- Data scraped in October 2019 from [Naxos Music Library](https://t.me/thecvdbot) using [this Python Script](https://www.naxos.com/musicinmovies.asp)

 - Data is derived from Naxos resources and IMDB.